 We will not accept responsibility if you act on advice given by us on an earlier occasion without first confirming with us that the advice is still valid in the light of any change in the law or public policy and practice or your circumstances.

-We will accept no liability for losses arising from changes in the law (or the interpretation thereof) or public policy and practice that are first published after the date on which the advice is given.
+We will accept no liability for losses arising from changes in the law or public policy and practice that are first published after the date on which the advice is given.

 You are legally responsible for:

-1. ensuring that the CTSA return (including XBRL tags and iXBRL file) is correct and complete
+- ensuring that the CTSA return is correct and complete

 Failure to do this may lead to penalties and/or interest.